brianblakely/slapstick-english-translation/docs/technical-notes.md

 Console boxes advance one eight-pixel cell per Latin character.
 Main-menu and Invention Machine captions have eight cells.
 Battle attack names have seven cells for their distinctive text, while the selected-item header has eight.
+Inventory item names are limited to eight cells, enemy names to nine, player battle options to eleven, and mid-battle messages to twenty-four.
 At runtime, equipment displays prepend the type glyph and level to produce `[icon][level][name]`; equipment without a level uses `[icon][name]`.
 Thus the full name `THUNDER` replaces `THDR SWD` without changing the field width.
-The validator reserves the icon cell on every equipment name and enforces the dynamic icon, level, name command order in every item-table display.
+The validator reserves the icon cell on every equipment name and enforces dynamic icon/name pairing, plus icon/level/name order wherever separate table calls are used.

 The equipment glyphs occupy console character codes `0x3B` through `0x47`, which were unused kana in the English script.
 Their one-color 8x8 silhouettes